 If there is a firewall deployed in your VoIP network, for example Windows firewall, please try to shutdown it and make some test.
 If problem is resolved, that means you need ask administrator to configure firewall to enable miniSIPServer to be visited from public networks or private networks.

 If your SIP phones/devices are deployed in a private network, mostly you need configure STUN (Simple Traversal of UDP through NATs) server to help your SIP devices to route packages, such as audio packages.
 Most SIP devices can support STUN protocol.

 Below figure describes STUN configuration in microSIP.
-By default, we configure 'stun.counterpath.net' as STUN server.
+By default, we configure 'stun.minisipserver.com' as STUN server.

 If your miniSIPServer is deployed with public address, you can use it as your STUN server too because it is embeded in miniSIPServer.
 Of course, you can also use our simple STUN server "stun.minisipserver.com".

 By default, we suggest following STUN servers:

 In another way, we can try to configure miniSIPServer to relay media streams for SIP phones.
 In local users' configurations, please click tab "Media services" and enable "Relay media stream" item:

 Since all media streams will be sent to miniSIPServer if you have configured such "relay media stream" item for local users, it will be very heavy work-load to your server.

 If miniSIPServer is behind a router and configured with private address, somethings more need to be confirmed or configured.